sole/ck-node-firefox/README.md

 A sample app will be installed to and then launched in all the devices.

-#### Demoing node-firefox individual modules
+### Demoing node-firefox individual modules

+Alternatively you might want to focus on an specific `node-firefox` module, perhaps if you are interested in highlighting a particular area.

-Each `node-firefox` module comes with one or more working examples, in the `examples` folder.
+Each module comes with one or more working examples, in the `examples` folder.
 Before running any example, you need to make sure all dependencies have been installed.
 The general process is:

 1. Clone the module
 2. `cd` to the module folder